joshf/Lists/README.markdown

 Lists Readme
 ========================

 Lists is a simple app to make lists of things you need to remember.
-Based on code from Burden, Lists provides an attractive way to manage multiple lists.
+It provides an attractive way to manage multiple lists.

 Features:
 ---------

 * Multiple lists
-* Assign lists different colours
 * Works well on mobile devices due to a responsive layout
-* Add tasks via an API (See wiki)
+* Add items via an API

 Donations:
 ------------